 2.5.1 Data Environment

 The data environment for cadastral data in Oregon is a vector model comprised of points, lines, polygons, and the topological relationships among those features.
-The exchange medium for cadastral data files is the shapefile, which is a public domain data structure relating points, lines, polygons, and feature attribution.
-All known GIS software suites in use in Oregon support this exchange medium.
-Information about the technical specification for the shapefile is found in a July 1998 ESRI White Paper titled, “ESRI Shapefile Technical Description.”
-A copy of this white paper can be downloaded at www.esri.com/library/whitepapers/pdfs/shapefile.pdf.
+The exchange medium for cadastral data files is a geo database, which is a public domain data structure relating points, lines, polygons, and feature attribution.
+All known GIS software suites in use in Oregon support this exchange medium..

 2.5.2 Reference Systems

-Reference systems are a critical component of cadastral mapping to assure accuracy to required levels.
+Reference systems are a critical component of cadastral mapping to assure positional accuracy to required levels.
 Cadastral reference systems include the PLSS locations, as well as the development of geodetic control points.
 PLSS locations include township and range corners and section corners.
 From these locations, geodetic control points are developed that allow cartographers to tie taxlot boundaries to highly accurate locations.
 Another source of reference is the BLM’s Geographic Coordinate Data Base (GCDB).
 The coordinates in the GCDB are widely used to aid in cadastral mapping in Oregon.

 The coordinate reference systems typically used in Oregon are the Oregon State Plane system north and south, the custom Oregon Lambert projection, and Universal Transverse Mercator.
 The Oregon Lambert projection is preferred when shipping data for exchange with state agencies and is required for exchange between state agencies.
 Projection definitions must accompany all deliverables.